ldorozco87/select-printData/README.md

-# print data from JSON

 Description: Print Data from a JSON using a <select>.
 I'm using fetch, and fetch needs to run a local server to works.

 ### Installation guide
 ```